 Sometimes we looked after the farm for three/four days at a time, so we have house sat!
-In a previous life we also managed bars and restaurants, lived in remote places and have experience in various fields such as support work and have young carer experience.
+In a previous life, we also managed bars and restaurants.
+We lived in remote places and have experience in various fields such as support work.
+Jen also has experience as a young carer.

 All of these attributes paint us as trustworthy and responsible people with a sense of adventure and a penchant for living in unique and remote areas.

-Your work experience is highly important in showcasing these things, and personal experiences such as being a young carer, volunteering, owning pets and knowing your way around the garden are all useful bits of information to the home owners.
+Your work experience is highly important in showcasing these things.
+Moreover, personal experiences such as being a young carer, volunteering, owning pets and knowing your way around the garden are all useful bits of information to the homeowners.

 Your reasons and motivation to be a house and pet sitter

-For us we want to travel in a way that allows us to immerse ourselves in local life and we are massive animal lovers.
+For us, we want to travel in a way that allows us to immerse ourselves in local life.
+Most importantly, we are massive animal lovers.
 Seriously, we go to bed watching cat videos and are endlessly amused by animals and the natural world.

-We’ve added in our profiles that we love animals, grew up with various pets, volunteer with animals and have sought out jobs where being in remote locations with unique natural surroundings and animals are part of the deal.
+We’ve added in our profiles that we love animals.
+We grew up with various pets, volunteer with animals and have sought out jobs with animals.
+Where being in remote locations with unique natural surroundings and animals are part of the deal.

-Our real struggle is we can’t have dogs or cats while we live the lifestyle we choose, and pet sitting answers all of our dreams because we have a lot of love to give.
+Our real struggle is we can’t have dogs or cats while we live the lifestyle we choose.
+Pet sitting answers all of our dreams because we have a lot of love to give.

 Be genuine and hope that comes across when you’re writing your profile.
-It was a worry for us because we thought people would think we’re just using as free accommodation to travel, but we’ve conveyed how important it is for us to meet new people, really get to know a culture and give our love to some new furry friends.
+It was a worry for us because we thought people would think we’re just using this as free accommodation to travel.
+However, we’ve conveyed how important it is for us to meet new people, really get to know a culture and give our love to some new furry friends.

 Other useful bits of information to include on a house sitting profile

-Alongside your passion for this way of life, your relevant life and work experience and your motivations, you really need to include practical information and your unique selling point whether that’s as a couple or as an individual sitter.
+In conclusion, you need to convey your passion for this way of life.
+You show this with your relevant life and work experience and your motivations.
+However, you also need to include practical information.
+This is your unique selling point whether that’s as a couple or as an individual sitter.

-Gardening – Are you green fingered?
+Gardening – Are you green-fingered?
 Do you have experience with house plants?
 Can you mow a lawn?
-These are all things you are likely to be asked to do, and if you can show you have them green fingers in some kind of way then you are much more attractive as a sitter.
+These are all things you are likely to be asked to do.
+If you can show you have them green fingers then you are much more attractive as a sitter.

 Driving – Do you have a clean license?
 Often it will state that the sitter needs a car or there is a car offered with the house sit.
-In either case it’s good to let homeowners know that you can drive, or have a car or will be able to drive their pet around safely.
+In either case, it’s good to let homeowners know that you can drive.
+Or you may have a car or will be able to drive their pet around safely.

-Police disclosure – It’s not necessary for all websites, but we have included that as teachers we do have recent police disclosures.
+Police disclosure – It’s not necessary for all websites, but we have included these.
+As teachers, we do have recent police disclosures.

 DIY experience – If you are a keen handy man or woman put this is your profile.
 People will often have little chores that you could do.
 Leaving their house in better shape is a great attribute.

 Cleaning experience – We have both worked in luxury hotels, and regularly cleaned these hotels to a highly professional level.
-Maybe you’ve worked in hospitality, hotels, at events, been a cleaner or like Jen even worked as a support worker and cleaned a home for adults with disabilities to a medically clean standard on a daily basis.
+Maybe you’ve worked in hospitality, hotels, at events, been a cleaner.
+Like Jen, you may have worked as a support worker.
+This meant cleaning a home for adults with disabilities to a medically clean standard on a daily basis.

 Pool cleaning/maintenance – You might have experience with cleaning and maintaining pools or hot tubs which is a desirable skill to have.

-About me – This section can cover your current situation, recent life experience, previous careers plus you want to paint your character with what you like to do – hobbies, whether you’re outdoorsy and perhaps even a little insight into your life.
+About me – This section can cover your current situation, recent life experience and previous careers.
+Plus you want to paint your character with what you like to do.
+Hobbies, whether you’re outdoorsy and perhaps even a little insight into your life.

-Pet sitting – You’ll want to reiterate that you are responsible and focused on keeping pets safe, which is really your number one priority on a pet sit.
+Pet sitting – You’ll want to reiterate that you are responsible and focused on keeping pets safe.
+That is really your number one priority on a pet sit.
 Add any information on your experience with keeping animals or volunteering with them.

 Applying for your first sit – International house sitting and pet sitting jobs

-Once you have your new kick-ass profile, then you start finding and applying for your sits.
-Each site makes this step very easy, with simple search features that can be filtered based on your wants and needs (such as locations, dates, Wi-Fi, etc.).
+Once you have your new kick-ass profile, start finding and applying for your sits.
+Each site makes this step easy, with simple search features.
+Filter your results based on your wants and needs (such as locations, dates, Wi-Fi, etc.).
 Set up text alerts and download the app.

 A lot of the sites also allow you to set up notifications when new sits become available for a range of criteria that you define.
-These can be very helpful as a lot of housesits can receive large numbers of applications and will sometimes only look at the first few that come through, so it is always best to apply quickly (we have had the most success with places where we were one of the first to submit an application).
+These can be very helpful as a lot of housesits can receive large numbers of applications.
+Sometimes they will only look at the first few that come through.
+Therefore, it is always best to apply quickly (we have had the most success with places where we were one of the first to submit an application).

 The house sitting application